 Another told the NFU: “It is now impossible to grow food without people driving on crops and damaging them.”

-Members were also asked about any crime prevention measures introduced over the past five years and how they are working with the police to help tackle crime in the countryside.
+As part of the survey, members were also asked about any crime prevention measures introduced over the past five years and how they are working with the police to help tackle crime in the countryside.
+Worryingly, almost two thirds of respondents (64%) feel that rural crime has increased over the past year, while just over half (51%) feel not very or not at all secure from crime.

-Farmers are responding by taking extra crime prevention measures such as blocking field entrances (48%), upgrading building security (55%) and installing CCTV (38%).
+Farmers are responding by taking extra crime prevention measures such as blocking field entrances (78%), digging ditches around fields (45%), upgrading building security (66%) and installing CCTV (49%).

-Encouragingly, nearly a third of farmers (28%) say they have regular contact with the police outside of reporting crime, including face-to-face meetings and attendance at NFU-organised events.
+Encouragingly, more than one third (35%) say they have regular contact with the police outside of reporting crime, including face-to-face meetings and attendance at NFU-organised events.
+They are also making use of new technology, including WhatsApp, to share information with the police.

 “We will be using the survey results in our discussions with Police and Crime Commissioner candidates, to help ensure rural policing receives the resources it needs, and rural communities deserve.”

-• The NFU rural crime survey was carried out online and via phone across 10 areas of England and Wales between 21 January and 16 March 2021.
-There were 1,968 respondents, including 178 from the South West.
+The NFU rural crime survey was carried out online and via phone across 10 areas of England and Wales between 21 January and 16 March 2021.
+There were 1,968 respondents, including 340 from East Anglia.